lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 Any fragment not belonging to the current window is discarded.
 The Fragment Number is computed based on the FCN value.
 When an All-0 fragment is received and the Bitmap is full, the receiver changes the window value.

-An All-0 fragment and not a full bitmap indicate that all the fragments have been sent in the current window.
+An All-0 fragment and not a full Bitmap indicate that all the fragments have been sent in the current window.
 Since the sender is not obligated to send a full window, some fragment number not used may not correspond to losses.
 As the receiver does not know if the missing fragments are lost or normal missing fragments, it sends an ACK.

 An All-1 fragment indicates that the transmission is finished.
 Since the last window is not full, the MIC will be used to detect if all the fragments have been received.
 A correct MIC indicates the end of the transmission.